djjudas21/nagios-report/README.md

 Define whether to print the hostname in verbose output.
 Defaults to `true`.

+* `r|recipients`

+The email address to send the report to.
+This option may be specified more than once to send multiple copies of the email.
+Leave blank to print the output to stdout (which causes cron to send an email instead).

 ## Integration with BPI

 [Nagios BPI](https://exchange.nagios.org/directory/Addons/Components/Nagios-Business-Process-Intelligence-(BPI)/details) is a tool that